 The KWB has a strong commitment to operating in an environmentally sound manner.
 Some 17,000 acres of previously farmed land at KWB has been dedicated for environmental purposes and with diligent effort, this land has reverted to environmentally significant upland and intermittent wetland habitat.
 Biologists report great increases in biodiversity, with 77 new species occupying KWB lands.
 The KWB is also home to many endangered and sensitive species.

 The Kern Water Bank is operated by the Kern Water Bank Authority, which is a public agency known as a Joint Powers Authority (JPA).
 The JPA includes six member entities, including several water districts, a water agency, and a mutual water company.
 The JPA is governed by a board of directors which oversee operation of the Kern Water Bank.

-In 1996, the Kern Water Bank participants retired 45,000 acre-feet of State Water Project entitlement (now known as Table A water) in exchange for acquisition of the Kern Fan Element property.
+In 1996, the Kern Water Bank participants retired 45,000 acre-feet of State Water Project entitlement (now known as Table A water) in exchange for acquisition of the Kern Fan Element (KFE) property.
 Table A water at the time was worth about $1,000/acre-foot, or $45 million.
-More recently, Table A water has been sold for as much as $6,000/acre-foot, or $270 million.
-The Kern Water Bank Authority has also invested approximately $50 million in infrastructure and improvements, including wells, canals, pump stations, and pipelines, to turn the KFE lands into a functioning water bank.
+(By 2012 its’ value had risen to about $6,000/acre-foot, or nearly $270 million.)
+The Kern Water Bank Authority has also invested approximately $65 million in infrastructure and improvements, including wells, canals, pump stations, and pipelines, to turn the KFE lands into a functioning water bank.

 No. Each participant pays for the water they deliver to the Kern Water Bank.